 1. Taking too long to resolve an issue

 No industry comes without the occasional problem or error.
-This is not something that sometimes cannot be helped.
+This is something that sometimes cannot be helped.
 However, it’s really frustrating to be kept waiting for a fix, or for an issue to be resolved, and it’s even worse if you have to keep calling up to leave reminders.

 Quick fix!
 Always resolve issues as quickly as possible, but also make regular contact with the customer to keep them updated and informed on what’s happening.